Classifying spaces of infinity-sheaves: What does the classifying space of an -category classify?

 The formula in this definition applies even if $M$ has corners.
-So we may view $\mathbf{C}$ as a functor on the larger category of manifolds with corners and smooth maps.
-In this setting, the subsheaf $\Delta^n \subset \A^n$ of section \ref{sec:closedsimplices} is representable.
+So we may view $\sC$ as a functor on the larger category of manifolds with corners and smooth maps.
+In this setting, the subsheaf of sets $\bDelta^n \subset \A^n$ of \cref{sec:closedsimplices} is representable.